dangjinghao/dcc/readme.md

 ## TODO LIST

-- [x] use sslist instead of dynarray for performance
+- [x] use slist instead of dynarray for performance
 - use llvm c api instead of my llvm scaffold
 ## expression parser